DLR-RM/rafcon-task-planner-plugin/pages/documentation/Planner.md

 ## The Fast Downward Planning System

-All which has to be done is to run:
+All which has to be done is to run the following command in the terminal:

 `pip install --user --no-compile downward-dlr`